workshops

 Explore ceramics, stained glass, fiber arts, cyanotype, and more through hands-on classes taught by local artists.
 Our workshops welcome all skill levels—no experience needed.
 Each workshop includes materials, tools, and instruction.

-Check our schedule below for upcoming pottery classes and art workshops.
+Check our schedule below for upcoming offerings and workshops.

 workshops & events